-The final result yields a jet percentage time evolution for the mean CME-sheath+ME 336 and SIR+HSS structures.
-We used a bootstrapping approach to check the robustness 337 of the result and to give very conservative error estimates.
-We redo the analysis and ran-338 domly select (and replace) a sample covering only 50% of all sheath observations for each 339 spacecraft.
-We repeated this 100 times for each event type, resulting in 100 different pro-340 files of jet percentage evolution and their related mean jet percentages.
-The standard 341 deviation of the derived jet percentages are given as uncertainties.
-This method puts the 342 results from the second step into perspective and enables us to make general conclusions 343 on the temporal evolution of jets during SW structures.
-We compare the jet percentage 344 evolution with the quiet jet percentage that we defined in method.
-We used the boot-345 strapping method to get an error estimate for the mean quiet value as well.
-346 ibration or orbital differences.
-With that we also avoid the possible issue of double-counting jets that might have been detected by several spacecraft due to times of similar orbits.
+The final result yields a jet percentage time evolution for the mean CME-sheath+ME and SIR+HSS structures.
+We used a bootstrapping approach to check the robustness of the result and to give very conservative error estimates.
+We redo the analysis and randomly select (and replace) a sample covering only 50% of all sheath observations for each spacecraft.
+We repeated this 100 times for each event type, resulting in 100 different profiles of jet percentage evolution and their related mean jet percentages.
+The standard deviation of the derived jet percentages are given as uncertainties.
+This method puts the results from the second step into perspective and enables us to make general conclusions on the temporal evolution of jets during SW structures.
+We compare the jet percentage evolution with the quiet jet percentage that we defined in method.
+We used the bootstrapping method to get an error estimate for the mean quiet value as well.

 We address the results of each spacecraft individually.
-By not mixing the jet results, we can make clear statements and conclusions about the relative change in detected jets for different solar wind time periods for each spacecraft, independent of possible cal-
+By not mixing the jet results, we can make clear statements and conclusions about the relative change in detected jets for different solar wind time periods for each spacecraft, independent of possible calibration or orbital differences.
+With that we also avoid the possible issue of double-counting jets that might have been detected by several spacecraft due to times of similar orbits.